eclypse-org/eclypse/docs/source/overview/advanced/triggers.rst

   def log_app_health(application, placement, infrastructure, **event_data):
       ...

-You can also set this field when manually instantiating an :class:`~eclypse_core.workflow.events.event.EclypseEvent`:
+You can also set this field when manually instantiating an :class:`~eclypse.workflow.events.event.EclypseEvent`:

 .. code-block:: python